GeorgePrime/GeorgePrime/README.md

 - 👯 I’m looking to collaborate in the Southern California tech scene.
 - 🤔 I’m looking for help with any of the above.
 - 💬 Ask me about my interest in Machine Learning, my passion for space and my experience mentoring.
-- 📫 How to reach me: George.Vargas24@yahoo.com.
+- 📫 How to reach me: https://www.linkedin.com/in/GeorgeVargas24.
+- 😄 Pronouns: He/Him.
 - ⚡ Fun fact: I know Spanish.